j5bot/proton-pack-wiring/panel/Power Panel Install.md

 This will help get a nice clean hole through the sticker and a properly aligned drill.

+Be careful with where you drill your LED indicator hole, since I didn't mark it and the placement is a bit tricky.

 ## Quick Connect Modifications

 The MALE quick connects on the ports and LED are going to have to go through the holes you drill